andrasq/node-qibl/README.md

 ---------

 - 1.16.0 - new `forEach`, `mkdir_p`, `rmdir_r`, `globdir`, `concatBuf`; make `walkdir` accept `""` as synonym for ".",
-           make `repeatUntil` iterate as fast as `repeatFor`, fix code to work under node-v0.6
+           make `repeatUntil` iterate as fast as `repeatFor`, fix code to work under node-v0.6, fix globdir filename matching in `'.'`
 - 1.15.2 - fix `walkdir` to recurse into symlinked directories if told to `'visit'`, fix `flatMap2` so can append self to self
 - 1.15.1 - fix flipTo unit test to work with older node